Bajocode/ContourProgressView/README.md

 </p>

 ## About
-`ContourProgressView` is a `UIView` subclass that can be used to depict the progress of a task over time.
-In contrast with Apple's `UIProgressView`, a `ContourProgressView` follows the edges of a view.
+`ContourProgressView` depicts the progress of a task over time by following the edges of a view.

 ## Usage with Storyboard
 Drag a UIView onto the canvas and connect it to the `ContourProgressView` Class in the